 Visiting these two amazing attractions is part of my two week Turkey travel itinerary

 We had just finished up Cappadocia and flew from Kayseri Airport to Izmir Airport.
 From Izmir, we organized shuttle transfers to Kusadasi for only 7 pounds per person thanks to Shuttle Direct (this service is seriously awesome).
 Izmir Airport is a large hub that services the Ephesus and Pamukkale tour sites and there are places to stay all around this area.

 It was here that we saw first hand how nice the Turkish people are.
 We couldn’t find our shuttle anywhere and proceeded to ask other drivers waiting outside with signs that clearly did not have our names.
 One of the drivers started talking to the other drivers, who ended up talking to the other drivers.
 Soon, we had an army of 5 drivers talking to each other, calling the number I had in the confirmation email, trying to sort us out.
 After calling the number 10 times, they finally said to us with a concerned look that they could not get a hold of them.
-We found our driver eventually but we were both were how if we asked a driver to help us out in NYC, they’d likely tell us to politely F off.
+We found our driver eventually and made our way to the hotel.

 Accommodation options are numerous throughout this area.
 I did a bit of reading and decided Kusadasi (about 1 hr south of Izmir) was the spot to stay.
 We were not disappointed.
 We stayed at a 5* hotel (at a 3*price), Charisma Deluxe that had some stunning views of the Aegean.
 Every room in this place had balconies facing the ocean!
 While it was not busy in April, it’s obvious this place would be packed with tourists coming in from cruises to see Ephesus.